Cray-HPE/docs-csm/operations/CSM_product_management/Manage_a_Configuration_with_CFS.md

    * Create a CFS Configuration for the Application of Passwordless SSH to NCNs

 ###### Provide Custom Keys
-Admins may elect to replace the provided keys with their own custom keys.
+Administrators may elect to replace the provided keys with their own custom keys.
 This is best done before the impacted environments are configured or installed, because it can be difficult to know where all of the key portions are populated.